HenryNg101/ctf-write-ups/Over_the_wire/Bandit/Level 25 -> 26/README.md

 ![Sol](https://github.com/HenryNg101/ctf-write-ups/blob/main/Over_the_wire/Bandit/Level%2025%20-%3E%2026/Images/5.png)

 I go and check the reference again, and about external command, I can also pop a shell, with **shell** command.
-So I just need to pop the shell and I got the password
+So I just need to pop the shell and I got the password (Well it's not so necessary, cuz if I login from outside, I still have to go through the same thing, so, just continue from here is fine).

 ![Sol](https://github.com/HenryNg101/ctf-write-ups/blob/main/Over_the_wire/Bandit/Level%2025%20-%3E%2026/Images/6.png)